Wojciech Szala

-Wojciech Szala (born 27 January 1976 in Piotrków Trybunalski) is a Polish former professional footballer who played as a defender.
+Wojciech Szala (born 27 January 1976) is a Polish former professional footballer who played as a defender.

 Career

 GKS Katowice

 Szala played in GKS Katowice between 1994 and 2001 for which he played in 93 matches and scored one goal.
-With GKS Katowice he won Polish Supercup in (1995).
+With GKS Katowice, he won the Polish Super Cup in 1995.

-Legia Warszawa
+Legia Warsaw

-In summer 2001, he was recruited for Legia Warszawa by Dragomir Okuka.
-He made his debut in a 0–4 away win over Ruch Chorzów, playing the entire 90 minutes.
+In the summer of 2001, he was recruited for Legia Warsaw by Dragomir Okuka.
+He made his debut in a 4–0 away win over Ruch Chorzów, playing the entire 90 minutes.
 In that season, he won the league with Legia, as well as the League Cup.

 While Okuka was Legia's coach, Szala played as right midfielder from time to time.
-The next manager, Dariusz Kubicki, played exclusively as a right defender.
+The next manager, Dariusz Kubicki, used Szala exclusively as a right defender.

 The following temporary coach, Jacek Zieliński moved Szala to the center of defense.
 When Legia was taken over by Dariusz Wdowczyk, Szala returned to the right defense.

-He was the first squad Legia player in seasons 2003/2004, 2004/2005 and 2005/2006 and has contributed to Legia being the least goal-conceding side in the league during that time.
+He was the first squad Legia player in the 2003–04, 2004–05 and 2005–06 seasons and has contributed to Legia being the least goal-conceding side in the league during that time.

-GKS Katowice
+Return to GKS Katowice

-In September 2010, he joined GKS Katowice.
+In September 2010, he rejoined GKS Katowice.
 He was released one year later.